davewalker5/RC2014/Renumber/README.md

 ### Application Settings

 - The renumbering parameters are defined in the "appsettings.json" file in the "Renumber" project
-- This will be copied to the output folder when the project is built and should be modified so match the required defaults
+- This will be copied to the output folder when the project is built and should be modified to match the required defaults
 - The defaults can be overwritten using the command line arguments indicated in the table, below

 | Setting     | Default | CLI              | Purpose                                                                                                                  |